Reflexology and Hay Fever

 It can bring on sinus problems and trigger asthma.
-Hay Fever is now so common that during summer months weather reports are accompanied by a pollen count prediction often sponsored by a brands of anti-histamine preparation But for those of us who prefer a complementary approach what can we do?
+Hay Fever is now so common that during summer months weather reports are accompanied by a pollen count prediction often sponsored by a brand of anti-histamine preparation But for those of us who prefer a complementary approach what can we do?

 The medical name for hay fever is Seasonal Allergic Rhinitis Those who have an allergy, for example to cat or dog hair, suffer from Allergic Rhinitis and again can be susceptible to asthma.